infracloudio/fission/Documentation/Architecture.md

 NewDeploy watches the function CRD changes and creates a Kubernetes deployment, service, and HPA for a function.
-NewDeploy will scale the replicas of a function deployment to the minimum feasible scale setting, if the minimum scale setting of a function is greater than 0.
+NewDeploy will scale the replicas of a function deployment to the minimum feasible scale setting if the minimum scale setting of a function is greater than 0.
 The 'fetcher' inside the pod uses a URL in the JSON payload, which is attached as a parameter to start fetcher, to download the function package instead of waiting for calls from NewDeploy.